Searching for assets (FotoWeb Pro)

 A complete set of available search expressions can be found in the search expressions reference article.

-When searching for assets, it is possible to use extended search parameters to more closely specify which fields to search in, folder names to include and more.
-Learn more about the extended search by clicking here.
+When searching for assets, it is possible to use extended search parameters to more closely specify which fields to search in, folder names to include, and so on.
+For more information about extended search, see Using FotoWeb extended search.

 How search results are presented in FotoWeb Pro